maxcrees/tbl.typ/README.typ

 row.

-The last row definition in the format specifications determines the layout of that row and all rows for the rest of the table.
+The last row definition in the format specifications determines the layout of that row and all subsequent rows until the next
+#link-label(`.T&`) command or the end of the table if there is none.

 Spaces and tabs between any column classifiers or column modifiers are ignored.
 Column classifier letters and column modifier letters can be